sourcegraph/handbook/content/departments/cloud/technical-docs/managed-smtp/index.md

 For MI 1.1, `mi check` will also report some statistics - see [MI 1.1 managed SMTP](../v1.1/mi1-1_managed_smtp.md).

+No alerting is available yet - see [future work: vendor-side alerting](#vendor-side-alerting).

 ## Vendor integration

 A reference implementation for MI v1.1 is available under `mi sync smtp`.